sga-noud/adaptive-mushroom/README.md

 # Adaptive Mushroom
 A minimalistic Mushroom-based dashboard for Home Assistant.
 No more need to maintain multiple dashboards!
-With this setup, you can create a single minimalistic-looking dashboard for mobile/desktop and for light/dark mode.
+With this setup, you can create a single minimalistic-looking dashboard for both mobile/desktop and light/dark mode.

 [![Buy me a beer](https://img.shields.io/badge/Buy%20me%20a-beer-yellow?logo=buy-me-a-coffee)](https://www.buymeacoffee.com/sganoud)